walkerke/census-r/07-spatial-analysis-census.md

 iso10min <- mb_isochrone(iowa_methodist, time = 10)
 ```

 We can visualize the comparative extents of these two methods in Des Moines.
 Run the code on your own computer to get a synced interactive map showing the two methods.
+The `makeAwesomeIcon()` function in **leaflet** creates a custom icon appropriate for a medical facility; [many other icons are available for common points of interest](http://rstudio.github.io/leaflet/markers.html#awesome-icons).

 ```r